icons

 • Capital Gains are lowered

-The profits earned by selling a long-term asset (held for more than 36 months) will be considered long-term capital gains.
-Currently, the long-term capital gain tax on the sale of the property is 20% of the sale consideration.
+The profits earned by selling a long-term asset (held for more than 24 months) will be considered long-term capital gains.
+The long-term capital gain tax on the property sale is 12.5% of the sale consideration.

-Short-Term Capital Gain Tax on the Sale of Property in India
+What is Short-Term Capital Gain Tax on the Sale of Property in India?

-Capital Gain Exemption on the Sale of House Property
+What is Capital Gain Exemption on the Sale of House Property?

 As section 54 of the Income Tax Act mentions, certain conditions and types of properties can be exempt from capital gains tax.
 Here are the requirements to gain capital gain exemption on a sale of residential property: